 “Did you know?”
-Theodore growled, opening and closing his hands.
+Theodore growled, opening and closing his paw-like hands.
 Despite being larger than normal and covered with short, light grey fur, they remained fairly human.
 He couldn’t phase any further without risking severing his wrists.

 “Hm?”
 Boss barely flinched when the werecat stalked towards him.